Skip to content

 How to lay sheet vinyl

-Sheet vinyl is quicker to lay than tiles.
-Unless your room is very large, you can usually lay it in one seamless piece, which looks better than two or three strips (although it can be more difficult to fit).
-You can work out how much you'll need by calculating the area of the room and adding 50mm-100mm to each edge.
+Before laying your floor, you can work out how much sheet vinyl you'll need by calculating the area of the room and adding 50mm-100mm to each edge.
 Don't forget to measure right into any alcoves and up to the half-way point in the doorway.

 To get the vinyl to lie as flat as possible, you'll need to cut a triangular notch at each internal corner with scissors.
 The cut is made in the extra allowed along each wall.